tjvantoll/www.tjvantoll.com/source/_posts/2012-11-08-creating-a-polished-vertical-tabs-interaction-with-jquery-ui.markdown

 	<iframe style="width: 100%; height: 265px;" frameborder="0" src="/demos/2012-11-08/verticalTabs.html"></iframe>
 </div>

-Please poke around in the source to see how it was made.
 Feel free to use this or modify it to your liking.